elizabeth-poggie/elizabeth-poggie/_content/notes/11-W24-intro-to-programming.md

 Console.WriteLine(x.Equals(y));
 ```

 👉 false.
 Why?
-It fails for the same reasons as before.
+It fails for the same reason as before.

 ## What prints?